claranet/cloud-deploy-docs/source/rst/quick-start.rst

   * ``DestroyInstance``: Terminate the EC2 instance linked to the application.

-For more information please refer to :ref:`job` page.
+For more information, please refer to :ref:`job` page.